javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 }
 ```

-Normally, `user.checkPassword()` call gets proxied `user` as `this` (the object before dot becomes `this`), so when it tries to access `this._password`, the property protection kicks in and throws an error.
-So we bind it to `target` in the line `(*)`.
-Then all operations from that function directly reference the object, without any property protection.
+A call to `user.checkPassword()` call gets proxied `user` as `this` (the object before dot becomes `this`), so when it tries to access `this._password`, the `get` trap activates (it triggers on any property read) and throws an error.

+So we bind the context of object methods to the original object, `target`, in the line `(*)`.
+Then their future calls will use `target` as `this`, without any traps.

-That solution is not ideal, as the method may pass the unproxied object somewhere else, and then we'll get messed up: where's the original object, and where's the proxied one.
+That solution usually works, but isn't ideal, as a method may pass the unproxied object somewhere else, and then we'll get messed up: where's the original object, and where's the proxied one.

-As an object may be proxied multiple times (multiple proxies may add different "tweaks" to the object), weird bugs may follow.
+Besides, an object may be proxied multiple times (multiple proxies may add different "tweaks" to the object), and if we pass an unwrapped object to a method, there may be unexpected consequences.

-So, for complex objects with methods such proxy shouldn't be used.
+So, such proxy shouldn't be used everywhere.

 ```smart header="Private properties of a class"
 Modern JavaScript engines natively support private properties in classes, prefixed with `#`.
 They are described in the chapter <info:private-protected-properties-methods>.
 No proxies required.